KintCark/STABLE_DIFFUSION_FORGE_ANDROID_TERMUX/README.md

 Install stable-diffusion-webui-forge on USERLAND (Android) This will guide you on installing Forge on USERLAND (Android) Make sure that you have a high-end phone to actually make this usable.
-On my phone with 12GB RAM, launch the webui alone take at least ~ 2 GB RAM, thus making it impossible to load any model and process further.
+On my phone with 12GB RAM, launch the webui alone take at least ~ 2 GB RAM,but loading more than 2 models makes loading models take dam near 45 minutes and I only had 3 sd1.5 lcm models downloaded. idk if there's an command to fix long model loading time. but good luck follow step by step its every easy to install everything is in order if u need help installing just make an issue and I'll try to respond as quickly if I have time or not at work 😀 thx and have fun.

 1. Prerequisites